The JRB presents an original short story by Gloria Mwaniga Minage.

 The landlady, Mama Amu, has been cheating-promising to put ceiling boards to reduce the heat.
 We have waited and waited and waited.
 Even Mama is tired of waiting.
 She has stopped praying for the landlady’s heart of stone to be turned to flesh so she can have mercy on babies who get heat-rash.
 But you see, that Mama Amu, she just pouts her thick lips and says, ‘Who can afford luxuries like ceilings in these times?

 My sister is far away, she is a tiny dot sitting under the shade of the avocado tree on the other side of the compound.
-She sits there flipping through old editions of Parents Magazine and chewing big-G and forming bubbles.
+She sits there flipping through old editions of Parents magazine and chewing big-G and forming bubbles and then popping them.
 She says the shade is good for a girl because it makes her skin to remain brown and soft like that Limara girl on the TV advertisement.
 Willy says she is hiding from the sun because she is in secondary school and will soon need someone to marry her when she finishes form four.
 I think sitting like that is stupid and boring so I play with the boys instead because I like the wind in my face and I want to shout freely and scream until my voice becomes a dried leaf that someone steps on on the path.

 Most fathers left on their bicycles in the morning so only the mothers are home, and today they don’t tell us ‘shut up’ because they are busy chatting away.
 They are seated on the steps of Mama Nina’s house.
 Some are just basking in the sun, others are plaiting each other mlazo cornrows then applying Tropical coconut oil from a long white bottle to pull the hair to grow.
 Those with short hair, like Mama Omido, are seated on a raffia mkeka, talking about the woman who fell down during the PAG Church service last Sunday.